Why Stars Matter

 I don’t want “pity-reviews.”
 The actual value lies between the 1’ and 5’s.
 And even though I want all 5’s, I will get more value (in an author-growth way) out of constructive critiques.

 There are some sites that allow book promotions without reviews.
-There are also some sites where we can pay an amount of money to get a book in front of reviewers that might review our books.
+There are also some sites where we can pay to get a book in front of reviewers that might review our books.

 I think this is the best way if we are going to throw a little money around.
 It does not guarantee us reviews, and they certainly don’t guarantee us excellent reviews, but it might be worth the risk.
 And as mentioned above, it will definitely help the career in the long run.